Korg Mini Pops: Minipops 35

 Released 1976.
 Features 6 drum sounds and 9 patterns.

 Minipops 120

 Released 1976.
 Features 6 drum sounds and 16 patterns.
 This was also sold in the United States under the Univox brand.

 Minipops Junior

 Released 1972.
 Features 10 preset rhythms. also has a footswitch to stop and start the rhythms.

+A Minipops Junior was used by Echo and the Bunnymen on their debut single, "The Pictures on My Wall."